 Make sure all containers of paint have lids and original labels, and load them securely in your vehicle.
 Take them to a drop-off site during their regular business hours.
 We'll take it from there.

 What Happens to the Paint?

-PaintCare makes sure that your leftover paint is remixed into recycled paint, used as a fuel, made into other products, or is properly disposed if no other beneficial use for it can be found.
+PaintCare will make sure that your leftover paint is remixed into recycled paint, used as a fuel, made into other products or properly disposed.

 Who Can Use the Program?